-Released this March, the Poco F3 5G is another great Xiaomi phone at a budget price.
+Released last March, the Poco F3 5G is another great Xiaomi phone at a budget price.
 And while it’s broadly comparable to other low-cost Xiaomi phones on this list, there is one area it stands out.

 While Its 120Hz AMOLED display is on a par with the Redmi Note 10 Pro’s, it has faster processing power thanks to the Qualcomm Snapdragon 870 chip paired with 6GB or 8GB RAM, along with 5G connectivity.
 And that makes it fantastic for gaming, even on top-tier games.

 You also get a decent camera, with a 48MP main sensor, 8MP ultrawide and 5MP telemacro, making it a good choice for macro photography.

 If you’re on a budget, but crave a decent camera on your phone, then the Poco X3 NFC is well worth checking out.
 Its 64MP primary camera features Sony’s superior IMX682 64MP sensor, along with a 13MP ultrawide and a 2MP macro.
 And while it’s not great for distance shooting, it’s impressive overall, with broad dynamic range and a very respectable night mode.